Exactly Solvable Population Model with Square-Root Growth Noise and Cell-Size Regulation: Noise in Division Size Cell-Size Regulation

 \subsection{Population Division \& Birth Rates}

+In a model with division size variability, the dynamics of cell-size distribution in \eq{det_size_dist_dyn} is modified by source and sink terms coming from birth and division rates at any given size.
+Therefore, we first need to compute these rates.
 Let $B_t(s_b)$ be the birth rate density of cells born at size $s_b$ at time $t$.
 That is, $B_t(s_b)\,dt\,ds_b$ is the number of cells born between size $s_b$ and $s_b+ds_b$ between time $t$ and $t+dt$.
 Cells born with size $s_b$ come in pairs, from mother cells that divided at a size $2s_b$ that were born at some point $t-\tau$ with the generation time $\tau$, and some birth size we denote by $s_b^-$,

 where $\rho(\tau|s_d,s_b)$ is the conditional density of the generation time at $\tau$ given the birth size at $s_b$ and division size $s_d$.
 The factor two comes from two daughter cells for each mother cell.
 At the long time limit, $B_t(s)\propto \beta(s)\,e^{\Lambda t}$, where $\beta(s)$ is the steady-state per-capita birth rate, and $\Lambda=1$ is the population growth rate.
 Substituting this for $B_t$, we get